An Endowment of Black Glamour

 Create Your Own Curricula of Glamour.

-Write a note to yourself to remind you of your glamour, or share a moment of gratitude to someone else.
+Write a note to remind yourself of the glamour you possess or share a moment of gratitude to someone else.
 Make sure to pair it with your favorite color to compliment your repertoire.

 Glamour Deserves Gratitude